thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/esp-eye.md

 ## Conclusion

-So, after this guide, you know how to connect ESP-EYE and send the data to ThingsBoard cloud.
+With the knowledge outlined in this guide, you can easily connect your ESP-EYE board and send data to ThingsBoard.
-By now you can move forward and send any data that you want.
+From now on you can move forward and send any data that you want.